Christopher Sabec

 Christopher Sabec is an entertainment attorney, manager, and entrepreneur who has worked with Dave Matthews Band, Hanson, the Jerry Garcia Estate and Tea Leaf Green.
 Sabec is also the co-founder and CEO of Rightscorp, Inc., the copyright monetization company.

 Career

 Music management

 After graduating from University of Georgia School of Law in Athens, Georgia in 1992, Sabec moved to Richmond, VA and was introduced to Dave Matthews.
 Later, as music attorney for Dave Mathews, Sabec assisted in negotiating Matthews' first recording contract with RCA Records and in setting up his music publishing company, Colden Grey.
-In 2009, Pollstar stated that Dave Matthews Band had grossed more than half a billion dollars.